Namavoor/.github/profile/README.md

 #### Step:3
-Once you have choosen the issue, open the repository associated with that issue and open the CONTRIBUTING file to find the specific project contribution guideline.
+Once you have chosen the issue, open the repository associated with that issue and open the CONTRIBUTING file to find the specific project contribution guideline.

 ![Contribution](https://github.com/Namavoor/.github/assets/109693291/e2b9edb0-10f9-4de8-87fa-b8bc370edf30)